school of hi-fi

 Another interesting case, which deserves your reflection, is that, in 1978, when the audio pro's B2-50 (the first active subwoofer and, at that time, something comparable to a green Martian appearing on Earth) went on the market, NO hi-fi magazine acclaimed, reported on, or even mentioned the brand audio pro, its new "baby" called "active subwoofer", and its incredible ACE-bass patented technology!

 Indeed, the B2-50 was the very first and only active sub to land on the world's market, so the magazines had no interest in promoting something conceptually very new that had the potential to be a dangerous unsettling factor for the manufacturers of big speakers, and that might lead to a monopoly by a single company in the just-born market for subwoofers.
-A company, furthermore, that didn't pay for any advertising in the national or international hi-fi magazines and that was the holder of such an advanced and unbeatable technology.
+A company, furthermore, that didn't pay for any advertising in national or international hi-fi magazines and that was the holder of such an advanced and unbeatable technology.

 So, almost as if by magic, all the magazines "carelessly" ignored audio pro and the first machine in the world capable of reproducing the infra-bass range perfectly!